Pheidole megacephala: Harmfulness

 Bigheaded ants are a threat to biodiversity through the displacement of native invertebrate fauna and is a pest of agriculture through harvesting seeds and harbouring insects on crops.
 They are also known to chew on irrigation and telephone cabling as well as electrical wires.
+In a scientific study, Bigheaded ants are blamed for influencing the entire food chain in the Kenya savannah.